gritzko/replicated.cc/progress/04Apr19/index.md

 (binary serialization, chain span compression, etc).

-While the general framework of log-structured CRDTs was clear, a lot of work went into re-adjusting primitives to address certain long-standing problems (metadata size, merge algorithm performance).
-That necessitated readjustment of other elements further up the stack (e.g. the Causal Tree data struture, key-value storage layout changes).
-Once merge complexity is `O(NlogN)` to the input size and conflicts are impossible, merges are truly frictionless.
+While the general framework of log-structured CRDTs was clear, a lot of work went into re-adjusting primitives to address such long-standing problems as CRDT metadata size and merge algorithm performance.
+That necessitated readjustment of other elements further up the stack (e.g. the Causal Tree data struture, key-value storage layout).
+Our reward here is a breed of RDTs with conflict-free `O(NlogN)` merge, where big-O does not treacherously hide a constant too big.
+Such RDT merges are truly frictionless, so we may run them in the core of a database.

 Blending CRDTs and Merkle structures was a separate line of work.
-Bitwise convergence and hashing requires a very strict and formal approach to everything.
+Bit-precise convergence requires a very strict and formal approach to everything.
 Hence we introduced the nominal format, Unicode handling and endianness rules, et cetera.
 That was plenty of tedious work.
 The resulting technique is rather novel: the crypto DAG is defined as an *overlay* of the data DAG; the data itself does not explicitly include hashes or other crypto primitives.
-That was necessitated by the fact our data graph is very fine-grained (op-based), so we can not afford to keep all the historical hashes and signatures; that is way too many.
-Ideally, we need the latest entries only, everything redundant being dropped ASAP.
-Once it is feasible to re-calculate the hashes, this approach saves a lot of storage space.
+That was necessitated by the fact our data graph is very fine-grained (op-based).
+We can not afford to keep all the historical hashes and signatures; that is way too much of incompressible data.
+Ideally, we want to keep the latest entries only, everything redundant being dropped ASAP.
+As long as it is convenient to re-calculate the hashes, their explicit storage is unnecessary.
+(That does not prevent us from armoring any outer links with content hashes!)

 One new exciting thing that is still evolving is *branches*.
 It is an unified approach that generalizes branches (in the distributed version